ScytheMediaTheDev/Skripts/README.md

 5. Go into "plugins/Skript/scripts"
 6. Import the scripts in repo to your mc server!

+Note: Some of these skripts will not work as they need variables to work.
+It may give you an error when loading the skripts.
+To fix the error just remove the variable parts or change them to your liking.
 If you have any questions please reach @MCdragonmasters or @ScytheMediaTheDev.